Theme Aspect Argumentation Model for Handling Fallacies: Introduction

+There are logic-based argumentation models that are unstructured, {\it e.g.} \citep{Gabbay09,Arisaka16b} and in particular \cite{Arisaka16b}, expressing an argument as a classical logic formula without much structuralisation.
+In the unstructured logic-based modelling as is illustrated in \mbox{Figure \ref{fig_big_picture_smaller}} at the bottom centre, each comment may be assigned a node just as in the abstract argumentation modelling covered earlier.
+However, the unstructured logic-based argumentation models also seek out a conflict in contradiction, entailing similar issues experienced in structured argumentation formalisms.\\

-In short, the current situation is there is either very little semantics of the modelled argumentation itself (in case of abstract argumentation), or too much dependence of argumentation modelling on a knowledge base (in case of structured argumentation).
-Both modelling approaches seem to have their own advantages and shares, but, taken individually, neither seems fit for the task of formal fallacy identification.
+To recapitulate, the current situation is there is either very little semantics of the modelled argumentation itself (in the case of abstract argumentation models), or too much dependence of argumentation modelling on a knowledge base as well as often too narrow a definition of an attack limited to contradiction and its proxies (in the case of more logic-oriented argumentation models, structured or unstructured).
+Abstract or structured, both modelling approaches have their own advantages and shares, but, taken individually, neither seems fit for the task of formal fallacy identification.

-\subsection{A solution to the mid-level research problem: the hybrid argumentation model and constraint-based fallacy identification}
+\subsection{A solution to the high-level research problem: a hybrid argumentation model and constraint-based fallacy identification}

+We propose to go the middle way of the two approaches with what we describe as the hybrid argumentation model.
+It is a general argumentation modelling concept, modelling an argumentation in 3 components.